spree-contrib/spree_avatax_official/README.md

 ## Migrating from spree_avatax_certified

-The old extension spree_avatax_certified using the old Avalara REST API V1 will no longer be maintained or supported.
-In order to migrate to this extension please follow these steps:
+The old extension spree_avatax_certified using the old Avalara REST API V1 will no longer be maintained or supported by the Spree team.

-1. Remove the `spree_avatax_certified` from your `Gemfile`
+If you need to migrate from the old spree_avatax_certified to the new spree_avatax_official, in order to take advantage of the improved AvaTax performance, reliability and new functionality, there are various ways of ensuring backwards compatibility of Orders (eg. for refund purposes) which were committed to Avatax using the old extension.

-2. ...
+Please reach out through the [Spree contact form](https://spreecommerce.org/contact/) to discuss an optimal strategy for your use case.

 ## Testing